Drazape/SymP/README.md

-I made this [`fish`](https://fishshell.com/) script for personal system configuration backup—and showcase the shell's ease-of-use, which turned out be something outside a function's scope (Due to its technical limitations)
+I made this [`fish`](https://fishshell.com/) program for personal system configuration backup—and showcase the shell's ease-of-use, which turned out be something outside a function's scope (Due to its technical limitations)

 # Description
 *SymP* (**Sym**link **P**opulate) *SymP*ly *Sy*ncs (overwrites) directories by symlinking the whole directories (unlike `cp -r --symbolic-link` that only symlinks the files), while conserving the unique parts of the target (unlike `ln -s`)